dku-plant-futures/dku-plant-futures.github.io/guide.markdown

 ### :open_book: The Menus

-At the entrance of the University Community Center, you will find QR codes that link to the weekly menus:
+The following QR codes will take you to the weekly menus at the University Canteen.
+You can also just click this [link](https://pan.baidu.com/s/1t9rQ0vOu6uPb8Ci7ftHb0A?pwd=3j8v).

 <center>
     <img src="/images/canteen/qr-code-for-menu-2024.jpg" sytle="max-width: 250px" />